erpc-io/eRPC/README.md

  * A C++11 compiler, specified in `CMakeLists.txt`. clang and gcc have been tested.
  * See `scripts/packages.sh` for a list of required software packages.
+ * Unlimited SHM limits, and at least 2048 huge pages on every NUMA node.
  * Supported NICs:
    * UDP over Ethernet mode: ConnectX-4 or newer Mellanox Ethernet NICs.
      Non-Mellanox NICs are not supported.
 ConnectX-3 and older Mellanox NICs are supported in eRPC's RoCE mode.
 PRs for unsupported NICs are welcome.
+   * InfiniBand mode: Any InfiniBand-compliant NICs
+   * RoCE mode: Any RoCE-compilant NICs
+   * Mellanox NIC drivers:
      * It's best to use drivers from Mellanox OFED.
 Mellanox drivers specially optimized for eRPC are available in the `drivers` directory, but they are primarily for expert use.
      * Upstream drivers work as well.
 This requires installing the `ibverbs` and `mlx4` userspace packages, and enabling the `mlx4_ib` and `ib_uverbs` kernel drivers.
 On Ubuntu, the incantation is:
         * `apt install libmlx4-dev libibverbs-dev`
         * `modprobe mlx4_ib ib_uverbs`
      * For Connect-IB and newer NICs, use `mlx4` by `mlx5`.
- * Unlimited SHM limits, and at least 2048 huge pages on every NUMA node.

 ## eRPC configuration
  * `src/tweakme.h` defines parameters that govern eRPC's behavior.